Kyphosis

 What is kyphosis?

-Kyphosis is a progressive spinal disorder where the spine curves outward more than it should causing people to appear hunched.
+Kyphosis is a progressive spinal disorder where the top of the back appears more rounded or hunched than normal.
 It is sometimes called hunchback.

 What causes kyphosis?

-Kyphosis can also happen if your spine doesn’t develop properly before birth, and kyphosis in children is sometimes associated with certain medical conditions, such as Ehlers-Danlos syndrome.
+- Congenital/medical conditions: kyphosis can also happen if the spine doesn’t develop properly before birth, and kyphosis in children is sometimes associated with certain medical conditions, such as Ehlers-Danlos syndrome.

 What are the types of kyphosis?